obss/sahi/docs/slicing.md

 )
 ```

-# Interactive Demo
+## Interactive Demo

 Want to experiment with different slicing parameters and see their effects?
-Check out our [interactive Jupyter notebook](../demo/slicing.ipynb) that demonstrates these slicing operations in action.
+Check out our [interactive notebooks](notebooks.md) for hands-on examples.